Adeemy/end-to-end-ml/README.md

 The project leverages the Diabetes Health Indicators public dataset from [UCI](https://archive.ics.uci.edu/dataset/891/cdc+diabetes+health+indicators), which was originally sourced from CDC.
 The dataset comprises various information about patients, such as demographics, lab results, and self-reported health history.
 The goal is to develop a classifier that can discern whether a patient has diabetes, is pre-diabetic, or healthy.

-The project adheres to best software engineering practices in machine learning, such as modular code, documentation, testing, logging, configuration, and version control.
+The project adheres to best practices of machine learning engineering, such as modular code, documentation, testing, logging, configuration, and version control.
 The project also demonstrates how to utilize various tools and frameworks, such as pandas, scikit-learn, [feast](https://feast.dev), [optuna](https://optuna.org), experiment tracking using [Comet](https://www.comet.com/site/), and Docker, to facilitate the ML workflow and enhance the model performance.

 Some of the notable features of the project are: